Bragar Eagel & Squire, P.C. Reminds Investors That Class Action Lawsuits Have Been Filed Against Lordstown, AT&T, and Aldeyra and Encourages Investors to Contact the Firm

 NEW YORK, Aug.
-16, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Lordstown Motors Corp.
-(NASDAQ: RIDE), AT&T, Inc. (NYSE: T), and Aldeyra Therapeutics, Inc. (NASDAQ: ALDX).
+21, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Lordstown Motors Corp.
+(Other OTC: RIDEQ), AT&T, Inc. (NYSE: T), and Aldeyra Therapeutics, Inc. (NASDAQ: ALDX).
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: August 4, 2022 – June 27, 2023